 The U.S. Pacific Remote Island Area (PRIA) includes seven islands, atolls and reefs in the Central Pacific that are under the jurisdiction of the United States.
 Baker, Howland and Jarvis islands, Johnston Atoll, Palmyra Atoll (owned by the Nature Conservancy), and Kingman Reef lie between Hawai‘i and American Samoa.
 Wake Island is located between the Northwestern Hawaiian Islands and Guam.
-Wake is an unincorporated territory of the U.S. that is administered by the Department of the Interior (DOI) and the U.S. Air Force.
-All except Wake and Johnston are administered asNational Wildlife Refuges (NWR) by the U.S. Fish and Wildlife Service (USFWS) of the Department of the Interior (DOI).
+Wake Island is an unincorporated territory of the U.S. that is administered by the Department of the Interior (DOI) and the U.S. Air Force.
+All except Wake Island and Johnston Atoll are administered as National Wildlife Refuges (NWR) by the U.S. Fish and Wildlife Service (USFWS) of the DOI.
 Johnston Atoll is managed by the Department of Defense (DOD).
-Wake Island (or Wake Atoll) is under the jurisdiction of DOI, and managed by DOD.
+Wake Island is under the jurisdiction of DOI, and managed by DOD.

 Some sources include Rose Atoll (the easternmost of the Samoan Islands) and Midway Atoll (located near the northern end of the Northwestern Hawaiian Islands) among PRIA.

 The U.S. claimed most of these uninhabited islands under the Guano Act of 1856.
 In the absence of human activities, the coral reef ecosystems of PRIA remained undisturbed until the early 20th century.
 During World War II, the U.S. constructed and occupied military bases at Johnston and, Palmyra Atolls, Wake Island, Midway Atoll, and Baker Island.
 Jarvis and Howland Islands were also briefly occupied or utilized during the war.
 With the closure of the military base at Johnston Atoll in 2004, only Wake Island remains an active U.S. military base.